CBBIO/protein-metamorphisms-is/README.md

 poetry install
 ```

-### Improved Documentation for Configuration Parameters and Constants
+### Configuration Parameters and Constants

 #### **Configuration Parameters (`config.yaml`)**

-The `config.yaml` file defines various settings used across the application, including system parameters, database configuration, and task-specific settings.
+The main `config.yaml` file defines various settings used across the application, including system parameters, database configuration, and task-specific settings, pipelines such as FANTASIA contains a reduced template instance of this file on its own directory.

 - **System Configuration**:
   - `max_workers`: Specifies the maximum number of worker threads that the system can use.
 This controls the concurrency level for processing tasks.